In the week 20, your baby is

 the size of a Banana

 Welcome to week 20 of your pregnancy journey!
 You're now halfway through, and your little one is growing by leaps and bounds.
-This week marks a significant milestone as your baby develops distinct features and you may start feeling those magical first movements.
-Let's dive into the incredible changes happening within you and your tiny companion.
+This week marks a significant milestone as your baby develops distinct features, and you may start feeling those magical first movements.
+Let's dive into the incredible changes happening with you and your tiny companion.

 At 20 weeks, your baby is making significant strides.
 Here's a closer look at your baby's development this week: